akpc07/Garbage-Classification-App/README.md

 Garbage Classification for Efficient Waste Management

 This project aims to classify waste into 10 categories (clothes, trash, paper, plastic, metal, cardboard, biological, battery, glass, shoes) using two deep learning models: VGG16 (a pre-trained CNN) and a standard CNN.
 The dataset, sourced from Kaggle, has been reduced in size for efficient training

+The main code is g.py
+Here CNN.py and VGG16.py are models used for classification.